-We’ve previously discussed our team’s experience running a strategy sprint against a disruptive innovation strategy challenge for a F100 client.
-And with every sprint, we learn and continue to optimize our approach.
-We thought it would only be fair to share our lessons learned to help enable other teams to apply the strategy sprint approach to solving big, strategic growth challenges.
+As we help BigCo leaders keep their existing brands relevant, we learn and continue to optimize our Strategy Sprint approach.
+We thought it would only be fair to share our lessons learned to help enable other teams to apply this approach to solving big, strategic growth challenges.

-During a sprint, research should be iterative to allow for multiple touch points and ways to immerse the team in the given trend spaces and consumer pain-points/ jobs to be done.
-Use as many different types of research approaches as needed (digital ethnography, missions, in-person, expert interviews, secondary data mining) to quickly get to solid insights and to allow team members to develop context for the emerging innovation area they’re trying to come up with new solutions for.
+During a sprint, research should be iterative to allow for multiple touchpoints and ways to immerse the team in the given trend spaces and consumer pain-points/ jobs to be done.
+Use as many different types of research approaches as needed (digital ethnography, missions, in-person/virtual on iPad consumer interviews, expert interviews, secondary data mining, social media ethnography) to quickly get to solid insights and to allow team members to develop context for the emerging innovation area they’re trying to come up with new solutions for.

 Allow team members to work on their own, but always bring the team back together to allow for interaction and discussion after periods of solo work.
 This enables team members to make sure “they’re doing it right,” to learn from one another’s experiences and to build camaraderie.
 Decisions are made often and quickly during a sprint, so you must leverage the power of the team to conduct the work and also act as “checks and balances” for each other as you move through to the next phases of work.
 One way that we enabled team communication in a recent engagement was through Slack, which allowed the team to remove themselves from the corporate communication system, eliminate distraction and quickly share documents on the fly, even when everyone couldn’t be in the same room.

 INFUSE “WOW MOMENTS” TO KEEP UP THE MORALE